Post

 41,11,11

-A CSV file is a table where each value is separated by commas (comma).
+That is, a CSV file is a table where each value is separated by a comma.
 That’s why it’s called “Comma-Separated Values”, CSV.

 To load data in CSV file format into a DataFrame, use the pd.read_csv() function.